menu icon

 beef enchiladas packaged for personal chef clients

-Easy and Delicious Beef Enchiladas were frequently on the menu at the restaurant.
+Easy and delicious Beef and Cheese Enchiladas were frequently on the menu at the restaurant.
 I have tweaked the recipe over the years to the one I make today.

 • canola oil